cognitivetech/ollama-ebook-summary/README.md

 ## Round 3: Prompt Style

-A [new mistral](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) came out recently, and in the last round of ranking, I noticed it was doing much better with default prompt than llama2.
+A [new mistral](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF) came out recently, and in the last round of rankings, I noticed it was doing much better with default prompt than llama2.

 Well, actually, the mistral prompt is quite similar to llama2, but not exactly the same.